-Effects of leucine on growth performance and liver glucolipid metabolism of Micropterus salmoides fed a high-carbohydrate diet
+Effects of leucine in a high-carbohydrate feed on growth performance and liver glucolipid metabolism of Micropterus salmoides

-• Carbohydrates (CHO) play an excellent role as both energy and carbon sources for animals.
-Therefore, it has been widely used in practical feed.
-However, unlike the case in mammals, it is generally acknowledged that carbohydrates cannot be fully and efficiently used by teleost fish.
-In fact, most fish species have been considered as “glucose intolerant”, and often display a prolonged postprandial hyperglycemia after glucose loading or the intake of carbohydrate-enriched diets.
-Until now, the underlying mechanisms are still poorly understood.
-Leucine, a chain amino acid, is an EAA required for the optimum growth of mammals and fish.
-Its supplementation could improve glucose tolerance and insulin sensitivity.
-However, the long-term effects of leucine on the growth performance and intermediary metabolism of fish fed a high-carbohydrate diet is still absent.
-In this study, a 12-week feeding trial was performed to fish (average body weight 5.35 ± 0.04 g) were randomly fed three diets, namely CON group (10% carbohydrate level), high-carbohydrate group (HC, 20% carbohydrate level), high carbohydrate + leu group (HCL, 20% carbohydrate level + 2.0% leucine).
+• Carbohydrates (CHO) play serve as primary energy and carbon sources for animals and are therefore widely used incorporated into practical feeds.
+However, unlike mammals, teleosts are generally considered unable to utilize carbohydrates efficiently, most species are "glucose intolerant" and often exhibit prolonged post-prandial hyperglycemia after glucose loading or carbohydrate-rich meals.
+The underlying mechanisms remain poorly understood.
+Leucine, a branched-chain essential amino acid required for optimal growth in mammals and fish, improves glucose tolerance and insulin sensitivity, yet the long-term effects of leucine supplementation on growth and intermediary metabolism in fish fed high-carbohydrate diets have not been examined.
+In this study, a 12-week feeding trial was performed to fish body weight (5.35 ± 0.04) g were randomly fed three diets, namely CON group (10% carbohydrate level), high-carbohydrate group (HC, 20% carbohydrate level), high carbohydrate + leu group (HCL, 20% carbohydrate level + 2.0% leucine).
 The results showed that fish fed the HC diet had a lower final fish weight, specific growth rate (SGR), weight gain rate (WGR), feed coefficient (FCR), as well as the expression of g6pase, pparα, cptIa and aco1 compared to those fed the CON diets, whereas plasma glucose, triglyceride (TG), advanced glycation end products (AGES) and glycosylated serum protein (GSP) levels, liver lipid content, as well as the expression of glut2, gk, pk, gs, srebp1, fas, acc1, chrebp and selp showed an opposite trend.
 FCR, the plasma glucose, AGES and GSP levels, liver lipid content, as well as the expression of foxo1, fbpase, and g6pase of HCL groups were significantly (P < 0.05) decrease compared to those of the HC groups, whereas the opposite was true for final fish weight, SGR and WGR, whole body lipid contents, as well as the expression of glut2, gk, pk, gs, srebp1, fas, acc1, chrebp, selp, pparα, cptIa and aco1.
-Overall, leucine could improve the growth performance and feed utilization of M. salmoides fed the high-carbohydrate diet through the stimulation of glycolysis, glycogenesis, lipogenesis and fatty acid oxidation coupled with the depression of gluconeogenesis.
-The data obtained here will facilitate our understanding of the underlying mechanisms by which leucine benefits the carbohydrate metabolism of fish.
+Overall, leucine could improve the growth performance and feed utilization of M. salmoides fed the high-carbohydrate feed through the stimulation of glycolysis, glycogenesis, lipogenesis and fatty acid oxidation coupled with the depression of gluconeogenesis.
+These findings advance our understanding of how leucine modulates carbohydrate metabolism in fish.

 • loading